No. 2022.13

 Abstract

-Traffic flow on networks requires knowledge on the behavior across traffic intersections.
+The simulation of traffic flow on networks requires knowledge on the behavior across traffic intersections.
 For macroscopic models based on hyperbolic conservation laws there exist nowadays many ad-hoc models describing this behavior.
-Based on car trajectory data we propose a novel framework combining data-fitted models with the requirements of consistent coupling conditions for macroscopic models of traffic junctions.
+Based on real-world car trajectory data we propose a new class of data-driven models with the requirements of being consistent to networked hyperbolic traffic flow models.
+To this end the new models combine artificial neural networks with a parametrization of the solution space to the half-Riemann problem at the junction.
 A method for deriving density and flux corresponding to the traffic close to the junction for data-driven models is presented.
-Within the models parameter fitting as well as machine-learning approaches enter to obtain suitable boundary conditions for macroscopic first and second-order traffic flow models.
+The models parameter are fitted to obtain suitable boundary conditions for macroscopic first and second-order traffic flow models.
 The prediction of various models are compared considering also existing coupling rules at the junction.
-Numerical results imposing the data-fitted coupling models on a traffic network are presented.
+Numerical results imposing the data-fitted coupling models on a traffic network are presented exhibiting accurate predictions of the new models.

 Download